 If we all were to accept the status quo as an indisputable truth, change would be rare.
 Over the past decade, we have seen a tremendous boost in organization surrounding Women, Climate Justice, Food Sovereignty, the Refugee Crisis, and more.
 In recent events, demonstrations have filled the streets of Hong Kong, where protestors rally against an extradition bill that could open the city to mainland Chinese law.
 The ensuing change may seem unquantifiable, yes, but the awareness and conversation that they spark as a result are unimaginable.
-Take the #womensmarchAntarctica as a perfect example.
+Take the #womensmarchAntarctica as a perfect illustration.
 Approximately thirty men and women braved freezing temps, and sat in solidarity on a 30-foot-long ship, as millions marched in other (more temperate, mind you) parts of the world, from Belarus to New Zealand.
 The headline “BREAKING NEWS: Antarctica announces #womensmarch, expanding the movement to 7 continents! #womensmarchglobal,” was trending all over the media within moments, raising awareness and cultivating important conversations, emulating the immense power of this movement alongside others.

 This week, I will make my very first journey to Asia.
 As I googled, “What to wear in Tokyo,” (it’s rain season), an intriguing article immediately captured my attention.
 Japanese minister: High heels for women at work are ‘occupationally necessary and appropriate’.
 Picture that emoji with the monocular.
 That’s my face right now.